AdobeDocs/analytics-platform.en/help/stitching/b2b-account-stitching.md

 >[!CONTEXTUALHELP]
 >id="connection_b2b_stitching_enable_person_to_account"
 >title="Enable person to account stitching"
 >abstract="If enabled, this dataset uses B2B account stitching.
-The selected person ID is used to lookup the account ID based on the person-to-account dataset.<br/>If disabled, this dataset does *not* use B2B account stitching."
+Select a required **[!UICONTROL Person ID]** to lookup the account ID based on the person-to-account dataset.<br/>If disabled, this dataset does *not* use B2B account stitching and you have to select a required **[!UICONTROL Account ID]** instead."
 >additional-url="url"
 >additional-url="url"